GeoscienceAustralia/ptha/propagation/SWALS/examples/README.md

 * paraboloid_bowl -- This compares the model with a 2D analytical solution for flow in a paraboloid bowl, which is periodic with strong wetting and drying.

 * periodic_convergence -- This checks the order of accuracy of the model via convergence tests, using test problem from the literature.

+* periodic_multidomain -- This is not a test, but illustrates a multidomain model with periodic east-west boundary conditions, and allows a rise-time in the earthquake source.

 * radial_dam_break -- This runs a radial dam break problem.